-It is the policy of health plans affiliated with PA Health & Wellness[®] that Vecamyl is medically necessary when the following criteria are met:
+It is the policy of PA Health & Wellness[®] that Vecamyl is medically necessary when the following criteria are met:

 I. Initial Approval Criteria

 - A. Hypertension (must meet all):

 - 1. Diagnosis of hypertension;

 - 2. Age \geq 18 years;

 - 3. Failure of a combination of 3 formulary antihypertensive agents (see Appendix D for rationale) each from different classes, at up to maximally indicated doses, unless contraindicated or clinically significant adverse effects are experienced.